 I have long wanted to get serious about photography.
 I used a Canon PowerShot SX100 IS until it died on me, and quit photography.
 I just didn’t have the money for another camera, and phone cameras were inadequate.
-You can see some of my limited good results with both here.

 One day, I finally saved enough to get a proper DSLR in the form of a Nikon D3400 with the kit 18-55 lens, plus the vibration reduced DX 70-300 lens.
 Adorama had a great deal on a refurbished camera and refurbished lens.
 Everyone said refurbs were as good as or better than new because they had special attention from a tech at Nikon.
 That turned out to be false.
 I don’t doubt that every blog post and comment stating this was from someone who had a good experience and believed it to be true, but either I got a bad run or something changed.